 Many pollinating bats have long tongues that extend into flower parts, allowing them to reach deep flowers that are inaccessible to other animals for nectar.
 This is very often an important adaptation that would allow for the successful feeding of nectar and the transfer of pollen.

-Some bats have specialised fur that allows for the retention of pollen in places around their faces and necks.
+Some bats have specialised fur that allows for the retention of the structure of pollen in places around their faces and necks.
 This fur, as they move from one flower to another, transfers the pollen in the process of plant pollination.

 Behavioural traits that define pollinating bats include nocturnal behaviour; most of the individuals or species are active at night.
 It forms part of the behaviour since the flowers that are chiropterophilous bloom at night and emit perfume in the evening to attract bats.